jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 The paucity of up-to-date information on equipment and system parameters, especially power consumption and maximum throughput, makes estimating the power consumption and energy efficiency of these systems extremely challenging.
-In addition the rapid evolution of technology and products in ICT makes the estimation quickly out-dated and possibly inaccurate.
+In addition, the rapid evolution of technology and products in ICT makes the estimation quickly outdated and possibly inaccurate.
 In almost all cases physical measurement has to be replaced by partial measurement and mathematical modelling.